Public lands should be part of the climate change solution

 Protecting our remaining forests

-We protect forests that function as major carbon sinks, absorbing and trapping greenhouse gases that are warming our planet.
+We protect and restore healthy forests that function as major carbon sinks, absorbing and trapping greenhouse gases that are warming our planet.